bright/bright.github.io/_posts/2016-1-13-my-thoughts-on-whisper.md

 My test project is  available on my [github](https://github.com/Eluss/WhisperPodTest.git) if you want to give it a look.

 *This article is cross-posted with my [my personal blog](http://eluss.github.io/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/my-thoughts-on-whisper)*